 Family & Medical Leave Act (FMLA)

-After 12 months of employment, an employee is eligible for leave up to 12 weeks unpaid, job protected leave, during a 12-month period related to the birth or adoption of a child; a serious health condition of the employee; or the need to care for a spouse, child, or parent with a serious health condition.
+After 12 months of employment, an employee is eligible for up to 12 weeks unpaid, job protected leave, during a 12-month period related to the birth or adoption of a child; a serious health condition of the employee; or the need to care for a spouse, child, or parent with a serious health condition.
 Health and life insurance benefits continue.
 While on approved, unpaid FMLA, employees may utilize sick, vacation, and personal accrued time.
 All leave plans run concurrently.